 - Start the curling motion by dragging the bar up the body until you reach the bottom of your chest.

-- While dragging, your elbows should move backward and require your shoulder joint to be in motion.
+- While dragging, your elbows should move backward, requiring your shoulder joint to be in motion.
 This dragging motion helps make this bicep curl a more rigorous variation than a typical cable bicep curl.

-- Hold this position briefly at the top before moving down to the starting position.
+- Hold this position briefly at the top before moving to the starting position.

 - Repeat this process for the prescribed reps within the working set.